 - strength drills on floor and on apparatus

 - learn sequences and how to put moves together

-- mixed circus equipment: lyra (hoop), rope, silks, straps, cloud, and trapeze
+- circus equipment: lyra (hoop), rope, silks, loops, cloud, sling, and trapeze

 The circus schedule changes weekly.
 Please check the online schedule before coming to the studio.
 Pre-registration for ALL circus classes is required.